VICTOR-79-APK/Crop-Disease-Detection-ML-Model/README.md

 📖 Project Overview

-The Crop Disease Detection System is a deep learning–based solution designed to help farmers and researchers identify crop diseases through image classification.
+The Crop Disease Detection Model is a deep learning–based solution designed to help farmers and researchers identify crop diseases through image classification.
 Using convolutional neural networks (CNNs) and transfer learning (MobileNetV2 / ResNet50), this system classifies plant leaf images into healthy or diseased categories with high accuracy.

 The project includes: